reactome/wikidata-exporter/README.md

 ## Limitations

 Currently the code only supports the Homo sapiens species.
 This is hard coded at present but commented out code will facilitate adding other species in the future.
+Polymers and Chemical Drugs are not yet supported by Wikidata and export of these does not yet happen.

 ---